Round, woven seagrass tablemat with denim blue jute rim. Comes with a little fabric ReSpiin label and swing tag.

 Jute plants help to clean the air.
 During growth they take in three times more CO2 than the average tree, converting this CO2 into oxygen.
 Jute plants also enrich the soil.
 As these plants grow fast, they are often used in crop rotation.
 The leaves and roots left after harvest enrich the soil with micronutrients, maintaining soil fertility.
 Jute is 100% biodegradable.

-The producer of the baskets in Bangladesh is committed to providing regular employment in a working environment that is safe and hygienic.
+The producer in Bangladesh is committed to providing regular employment in a working environment that is safe and hygienic.
 They pay a living wage to all employees.
 They have developed an innovative way of producing jute rope and stylish jute and seagrass baskets and bowls.
 This enables them to produce a much higher return from the jute than when it is sold for basic jute sacks.

 Not only are seagrass and jute totally natural and sustainable, both are also renewable and biodegradable materials.